New Jacobi--Davidson type methods for the large SVD computations: Numerical experiments

-\cref{table00} lists the test matrices from the SuiteSparse Matrix Collection \cite{davis2011university} together with some of their basic properties, where $\textit{nnz}$ denotes the total number of nonzero entries in $A$, the largest and smallest singular values $\sigma_{\max}$ and $\sigma_{\min}$ of $A$ are, only for experimental purpose, computed by the Matlab functions {\sf svds} and {\sf svd} for the very large matrices ``relat8'', ``tomographic1'', ``atmosmodl'', ``cage15'' and all the other moderately large matrices, respectively.
+\cref{table00} lists some of the test matrices from the SuiteSparse Matrix Collection \cite{davis2011university} together with some of their basic properties, where $\textit{nnz}$ denotes the total number of nonzero entries in $A$, and the largest and smallest singular values $\sigma_{\max}$ and $\sigma_{\min}$ of $A$ are, only for experimental purpose, computed by the {\sc Matlab} functions {\sf svds} and {\sf svd} for the very large matrices ``relat8'', ``tomographic1'' and all the other moderately large ones, respectively.
+To illustrate the wide applicability of our algorithm, we took $\tau$ at will, so that they correspond to either extreme or interior singular triplets.
+For each matrix with the given target $\tau$, we took ten different pairs of random starting vectors $u_0={\sf randn}(M,1)$ and $v_0={\sf randn}(N,1)$, and ran each algorithm ten times with all the other default parameters as described in \cref{subsec6} unless specified otherwise.
+For \eqref{correction}, \eqref{precorrection} and \eqref{deflatcorrection}, we took zero vector as the initial guesses and used the {\sc Matlab} function {\sf minres} to solve them until the relative residual norms met \eqref{innerconvergence}.
+We report the total number of outer iterations ``Iter'', the matrix-vector products ``MVs'' with $A$ and $A^T$, and the CPU time (``Time'') that each algorithm had averagely consumed over ten runs.

-In all the tables, denote by $I_{\mathrm{out}}$ and MVs the total number of correction equations and matrix-vector multiplications with $A$ and $A^T$ that the underlying algorithm was run for the same outer convergence tolerance, and by $T_{\mathrm{cpu}}$ the total CPU time in seconds.
-Notice that MVs dominates the overall efficiency of each algorithm.
-Since our codes were written in Matlab and the advanced PRIMME\_SVDS was optimally programmed in C language, the latter should normally be much more efficient than ours in terms of CPU time if the same MVs are used.